 Furthermore, there is evidence within the book of Revelation itself that the three beasts of Revelation can be equated with the sixth head (Rev 12- pagan Rome of John's day), the seventh head (Rev 13- the papal Rome that succeeded pagan Rome), and the eighth head (Rev 17 itself- the final worldwide political unity).
-While not at the compelling level of "clear texts" in my mind, these connections move the weight of evidence strongly against seeing all seven heads as end-time individuals.
+42 While not at the compelling level of "clear texts" in my mind, these connections move the weight of evidence strongly against seeing all seven heads as end-time individuals.
 If the final manifestation of the beast is political and military in nature, rather than religious, associating the heads of the beast with popes is not helpful to understanding.
 The papacy is better associated with the woman of Revelation 17 rather than with the beast.

-A further peril in viewpoints such as this is that they incline those who hold them to a species of date setting.
-It may be "soft" date setting (in the lifetime of this pope, or the next, rather than a specific day or year), yet it places the focus, not on the spiritual message of the biblical revelation, but on the speculative issue of when Jesus will return (or other end-time events will occur).
-I have written at length on the dangers of date setting of all kinds in The Millennium Bug.
-The desire to know the "times and the seasons" (Acts 1:6-7) is natural for e emperors in the apocryphal book of 4 Ezra (2 Esdras in the Apocrypha).
+A further peril in viewpoints such as this is that they incline those who hold them to a

+&lt;sup>41This is true also of the four heads of the leopard.
+These are widely recognized to represent the four divisions of Alexander's empire, three of which unquestionably survived as major nations for several hundred years.
+It is possible that heads may equate to specific Roman emperors in the apocryphal book of 4 Ezra (2 Esdras in the Apocrypha).
 Ezra sees a vision of an eagle with 12 wings and three heads (4 Ezra 11:1 - 12:9).
 The eagle is a reinterpretation of the fourth beast of Daniel 7 (4 Ezra 12:10-12).
 Some scholars feel that the three heads of the eagle (4 Ezra 11:29-35; 12:22-30) represent Vespasian, Titus and Domitian.
 See D. S. Russell, The Method and Message of Jewish Apocalyptic (Philadelphia: Westminster Press, 1964), 194.

-42Note the discussion under "Implications for the Maxwell/Doukhan view" below.
+&lt;sup>42Note the discussion under "Implications for the Maxwell/Doukhan view" below.
 See also Doukhan, 161-164.